 The dance continued, and Ginny sensed the climax approaching; she saw it in Harry's eyes as he circled across from her, and she saw his wand come up a fraction of an inch.
 As he approached her again, she listened to what he was saying.

 "It's your last chance, it's all you've got left," Harry said.
 "I've seen what you'll be otherwise."
 He was directly in front of her now, and she sent a wave of emotion towards him.
 He hesitated for a fraction of a second.
 "Be a man . . . try . . .
 Try for some remorse."
-Ginny saw an uncertainty in Voldemort's eyes, but it was instantly gone, and he and Harry continued to circle.
+Ginny saw uncertainty in Voldemort's eyes, but it was instantly gone, and he and Harry continued to circle.

 Ginny only watched Harry.
 They were talking about wands, when suddenly the ceiling overhead burst into light as the sun rose, and a massive explosion filled the Great Hall when red and green flames met in the center of the circle, and Tom Riddle lay dead at her feet.

 She stared at the body for a moment, then looked across at Harry.
-For an instant their eyes met.
-Then Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging them both, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.
+Their eyes met, but Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging them both, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.